 Our California criminal defense attorneys will explain the following in this article:

-Penal Code 451 PC is the California statute that makes it a crime for a person to set fire to any:
+Penal Code 451 PC is California’s arson statute.
+It makes it a crime to set fire to any:

 - structure,